 Grouping is the process of breaking up rows of data into sections that share a common trait.
 This makes the document easier for the eye to scan, allows for the removal of repeated values in the table, and broadens the types of calculations you can make.

-Let's focus on the first two goals for the time being.
+Let's focus on the first two goals.

 Grouping to Improve Readability